beeware/briefcase/docs/en/about/faq.md

 Briefcase adds a [PEP566](https://peps.python.org/pep-0566/) metadata file when it installs your app's code.
 The metadata can be retrieved at runtime as described in the
-`Accessing Briefcase packaging metadata at runtime
-<access-packaging-metadata>`{.interpreted-text role="ref"} how-to.
-You
-can determine if your app was packaged with Briefcase by testing for the existence of the `Briefcase-Version` tag:
+[Accessing Briefcase packaging metadata at runtime][access-packaging-metadata] how-to.
+You can determine if your app was packaged with Briefcase by testing for the existence of the `Briefcase-Version` tag: